8 minute read time

-It’s incredibly quick and easy to get started, and today’s email marketing tools make it simple for marketers of all levels to create a campaign, upload a list and send it out.
+It’s incredibly quick and easy to get started, and today’s email marketing tools make it simple for marketers of all levels to create a campaign, upload a list, and send it out.

 All of these laws dictate a number of conditions that email marketers need to follow to avoid significant fines.

-That’s because the laws are largely targeted at spammers and are designed to prevent them from acquiring people’s email addresses without their permission and spamming them with unsolicited emails.
+These laws are largely targeted at spammers and are designed to prevent them from acquiring people’s email addresses without their permission and spamming them with unsolicited emails.

-Rather than go into the details of each country’s laws, we reviewed them all and compiled a simple list of things marketers like you can do to ensure your campaigns are compliant with all the laws across the globe.
+The following is a simple list of things marketers like you can do to ensure your campaigns are compliant with all the laws across the globe.

 Most country’s email marketing laws stipulate that people need to give you permission to email them in order for you to send them campaigns.

-Campaign Monitor customer Freshbooks approach is a great example of how to get express permission to email people.
+Freshbooks’ approach is a great example of how to get express permission to email people.

-When people visit their blog, Freshbooks presents them with a popup encouraging them to subscribe to their email list in order to get instant access to an eBook on business growth.
+When people visit their blog, Freshbooks presents them with a pop-up encouraging them to subscribe to their email list in order to get instant access to an eBook on business growth.

-By entering their email address in the box, people are giving Freshbooks express permission to email them and Freshbooks is able to build a large email list that complies with global anti-spam laws.
+By entering their email address in the box, people are giving Freshbooks express permission to email them, and Freshbooks is able to build a large email list that complies with global anti-spam laws.

 Email marketing laws stipulate that you must not include incorrect or misleading information in these fields to try to trick people into opening your email campaigns.